katlakavyasri/The-Scroll-Trap-Social-Media-Productivity/README.md

 1. Download this GitHub repository or `.zip` it
 2. Open `Social_Media_Productivity_Report_Final.pbix` in Power BI Desktop
+3. open 'Scroll Trap.twb' in Tableau
-3. Interact with dashboards using slicers, filters, and drilldowns
+4. Interact with dashboards using slicers, filters, and drilldowns

 ---